These summary data visualizations were last updated on Dec. 10, 2019.

 About the data

 The Consumer Credit Trends tool tracks originations for mortgages, credit cards, auto loans, and student loans.
-The tool also charts how specific groups of consumers are faring in financial markets.
-By tracking trends over time, it should help warn of potential problems lurking in a given market.
+It also tracks inquiries for mortgages, credit cards, and auto loans.
+For originations, the tool charts how specific groups of consumers are faring in financial markets.
+By tracking trends over time, it should help warn of potential problems in a given market.

-We use these data to monitor conditions in consumer credit markets, analyze the effects of regulatory interventions, and to conduct research into issues affecting consumers.
+We use these data to monitor conditions in consumer credit markets, to analyze the effects of Bureau rules, and to conduct research into issues affecting consumers.

-These dashboards draw from a nationally representative sample of credit records maintained by one of the top three nationwide credit repositories.
-Before being provided to the CFPB, the records are stripped of any information that might reveal consumers’ identities, such as names, addresses, and Social Security numbers.
+These dashboards draw from a nationally representative sample of credit records maintained by one of the three nationwide consumer reporting agencies (NCRAs).
+We cannot control for any shift in market share between our data source and other NCRAs.
+Before being provided to the Bureau, the records are stripped of any information that might reveal consumers’ identities, such as names, addresses, and Social Security numbers.